annapawlicka/bluemacs.el/README.md

 2. Press `l` (or run `M-x bluemacs-toggle-like`)
 3. The timeline refreshes to show the updated like status

-**Features:**
-- Posts you've liked show a ♥ symbol in the stats line
-- Works in both timeline and thread views

 ## Reposting

 Repost (boost/retweet) any post to share it with your followers: